 - Designate, through a facility directive, the position/s having responsibility for the accuracy of the various items contained on the SIA/s.
 The designated position/s should be the focal point for the type of status information for which they are responsible and, except for the accuracy of written notes located at the position, should not be a specialist having primary and direct responsibility for the provision of service or separation to aircraft.

 - To the maximum extent practicable the position relief briefing must be recorded.

-- Specialists manning the positions identified under subparagraph 2-2-4b, requiring the maintenance of operational continuity, must conduct a position relief briefing in accordance with FAA Order JO 7110.65, Air Traffic Control, Appendix A, Standard Operating Practice (SOP) for the Transfer of Position Responsibility, or FAA Order JO 7110.10, Flight Services, paragraph 1-3-3, Duty Familiarization and Transfer of Position Responsibility.
+- Specialists staffing the positions identified under subparagraph 2-2-4a, which require continuity of operation, must conduct a position relief briefing in accordance with FAA Order JO 7110.65, Air Traffic Control, Appendix A, Standard Operating Practice (SOP) for the Transfer of Position Responsibility.

 - The specialist being relieved must be responsible for ensuring that any pertinent status information of which he/she is aware is relayed to the relieving specialist and is either: